brendanf/spoar/.github/SUPPORT.md

 Armed with your reprex, the next step is to figure out [where to ask](https://www.tidyverse.org/help/#where-to-ask).
 See also the [Bioconductor help](http://bioconductor.org/help/) website.

-*   If it's a question: start with [community.rstudio.com](https://community.rstudio.com/), and/or StackOverflow.
-If this a Bioconductor-related question, please ask it at the [Bioconductor Support Website](https://support.bioconductor.org/) using the [appropriate package tag](https://support.bioconductor.org/t/spoar) (the website will send an automatic email to the package authors).
+*   If it's a question, please ask it at the [Bioconductor Support Website](https://support.bioconductor.org/) using the [appropriate package tag](https://support.bioconductor.org/t/spoar) (the website will send an automatic email to the package authors).
 There are more people there to answer questions.

 *   If it's a bug: you're in the right place, [file an issue](https://github.com/brendanf/spoar/issues/new).